i-mein/Kaeri-collider-detection/README.md

 #### Submission date: 17/07/2020

-Update: a single file clean code with comments will be uploaded soon
+Update: a single file with clean code + comments will be uploaded soon

 ---